What can Dr. Santos Stahl do about hair loss?

 - Grade 4: On the entire top of the head, the density and diameter of the hair is reduced.

-- Grade 5: The hair loss is far advanced and lets the scalp shine through clearly.
+- Grade 5: Hair loss is far advanced and allows the scalp to show through clearly.

-Hair care tips that will make your hair look younger
+Care tips that will make her hair look younger

 Avoid long hairstyles.
 Long hair is straightened by its own weight.
 Perms can make hair look thicker and give it more volume.